mdeliso97/Security/README.md

 The symmetric key is randomized if the user does not provide any password, since in this program, the user is allowed to choose the encryption/decryption key.

+It is recommended to use the auto installer for a soft installation, hence a local installation all-in-one in the folder.

 ## How to run the program

 ### Using auto installer (Windows + Linux)